- Total units 24 Units

 The Advanced Japanese Language Minor is for students who already have a high level of competence in Japanese.
 It deepens students’ knowledge and critical understanding of Japanese language and culture, continuing to improve their proficiency in reading and listening comprehension as well as oral and written expression.
 The courses included in this Advanced Minor allow students to examine in more detail cultural, social, and linguistic aspects of the Japanese-speaking world.

-Students in this advanced minor can spend time studying at one of the twenty-five tertiary institutions in Japan with which the ANU has ties.
+Students in this advanced minor can spend time studying at one of the twenty-plus tertiary institutions in Japan with which the ANU has ties.
 This can be done either through intensive in-country study in the summer break, or through the Semester in Japan program.
 Competitive scholarships are available to qualified students.

 Express themselves confidently both verbally and in writing in modern Japanese in a variety of settings;